se-panfilov/anarchy-engine/apps/showcases-desktop/SECURITY.md

 ## Regulatory Notifications

 Where required by law, we will **notify competent authorities and/or users within the legally mandated timelines** for actively exploited vulnerabilities or other reportable events.
 This may include obligations under EU law when applicable.
 No additional contractual commitments are created by this section.

+**US CIRCIA.** If we are a **covered entity** under the U.S. Cyber Incident Reporting for Critical Infrastructure Act, we will submit reports to **CISA** within the timelines mandated by law for covered cyber incidents or ransom payments.

 ## Security Updates & Delivery